Learn how to balance sweets and treats using my 90 – 10 Rule.

 By far one of the most popular concerns parents have today is around managing sweets and treats in their children’s lives.
-Fun Food, as I lovingly call it, are those sugary, sweet or high fat fried foods (or sometimes both!) that are prevalent in our modern-day diet.
+Fun Foods, as I like to call them, are those sugary, sweet or high fat fried foods (or sometimes both!) that are prevalent in our children’s modern-day diet.

 What are Fun Foods?